Dr H Shercliff, Dr C Barlow and Dr G McShane

 - Know the main classes of polymers and composites, and understand the processing and design considerations in selecting these for a given component.

-- Know the main deformation processes for wrought alloys, and be able to conduct simple plastic analysis of plastic deformation.
+- Know the main deformation processes for wrought alloys, and be able to conduct simple upper bound analysis of plastic deformation.

 - Know the microstructural characteristics of wrought alloys, and the reasons for alloying and heat treatment, with examples from Al alloys and steels.